-Juicy and full of flavor, this blue cheese cheeseburger recipe is Cowboy approved and mouthwateringly delicious.
+Juicy and full of flavor, this blue cheese hamburger recipe comes from the Silver Spur Ranch.
+It’s Cowboy approved and mouthwateringly delicious.
 Adding Cholula, Worcestershire and blue cheese to ground beef before cooking truly elevates your burger game.

 Let’s take a look: